Master of Social Work (M.S.W.)

 • Two years of classroom coursework (24 credits each year).

 Your fieldwork includes a generalist and specialist year practicum.
-The practicum schedule is 21 hours OR 14 hours per week.
-All students are expected to complete 600 hours of fieldwork placement per year (1,200 hours total over the two-year period).
+The practicum schedule is between 15 and 21 hours per week.
+All students are expected to complete 950 hours of fieldwork placement (450 hours total for the Foundation/Generalist phase and 500 hours total for the Advanced/Specialist phase).

 Part Time Plan of Study